BYates1289/Hi-Lo-MS2/README.md

 <h3 id="further-testing">Further Testing</h3>
 <ul>
     <li>The website was viewed on a variety of devices such as Desktop, Laptop, Surface Pro 6, iPad Air 2 & iPhone X.</li>
-    <li>I did a large amount of offline testing using VS Code when creating this project and it's content.</li>
+    <li>I did a large amount of offline testing using VS Code when creating this project.</li>
     <li>Family members were asked to review the site and to point out any bugs and/or user experience issues.
 One feedback I did get from my 7 year old son, was that it is unfair that it is not real money! :grin:</li>
 </ul>
 <h3 id="features-to-implement">Features Left To Implement</h3>
 <ul>
     <li>I will improve UX by adding a flip animation to the next card.</li>
     <li>I will add a card countdown so that users can see how many cards are left to be dealt.</li>
-    <li>I would like to add a global high score leaderboard, so users can compare their high-scores.</li>
+    <li>I would eventually like to add a global high score leaderboard, so users can compare their high-scores.</li>
     <li>Ensure compatibility for IE11.</li>
 </ul>
 <h3 id="known-bugs">Known Bugs</h3>